AktivCo/rutoken-tech-android/README.md

    After that, the apk files of the application can be found in the directory `module.rutoken-tech/build/outputs/apk/<build_variant>`, where `<build_variant>` is the build variant (debug or release).

-    * Using Android Studio.
-The build instructions can be found in the article [Build and run your app](https://developer.android.com/studio/run) in Google's Android documentation.

 # Restrictions